Raleigh-Cary, NC

 Both sides are decelerating.
 Broad market slowdown — builders and buyers are both pulling back simultaneously.

-Raleigh, NC shows High internal divergence — the metro composite may obscure significant county-level differences.
+Raleigh, NC shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
 Wake County contributes the most structural risk (Elevated, driven by price momentum), while Franklin County anchors the lower end (Low Risk).

 | County | Score ▼ |